Code Debugging and Diagnostics

 The following is currently only applicable for use on LC machines at LLNL.

-tests/performance.py contains a set of performance regression tests.
+tests/run_perf.py runs a set of performance regression tests.
 These tests allow a developer to estimate the performance implications of code under development and compare it to the current development branch of Spheral.
-When a merge to the develop branch occurs, the CI runs this regression test multiple times to accumulate benchmark timing data in a centralized directory (/usr/WS2/sduser/Spheral/benchmark).
+Performance tests are set in tests/perf_tests.py.
+The CI runs this regression test multiple times on a schedule to accumulate benchmark timing data in a centralized directory (/usr/WS2/sduser/Spheral/benchmark).
 The general procedure to comparing performance regression tests is:

-3. Utilize Thicket to compare the newly run times with reference times
+• To compare newly run times with reference times for regression testing purposes, use:

-The input to --ref can be also be an ATS directory created from running performance.py or just a directory of Caliper files.
+The input to --ref can be also be an ATS directory created from running run_perf.py or just a directory of Caliper files.
 Removing the --ref input will default to comparing to benchmark timings in /usr/WS2/sduser/Spheral/benchmark.
-If comparing tests across different hardware/compiler/etc., be sure to add --diff-configs to the command line.
+Timing trees can be displayed using the --display flag.
 The script above computes the mean (\(\mu\)) and standard deviation (\(\sigma\)) of the inclusive average time per rank (Avg time/rank) timers for each test in the reference (or benchmark) data.
 It computes a timing threshold using:

 \[\delta_{\mathrm{thresh}} = 0.08 \mu + 2 \sigma\]